-The rest of the report is organized as follows.
-In the following Section II, background material is provided in terms of preliminary information, notations, an outline of the network generation problem, and two leading sequential algorithms.
-In Section III, our parallel cuPPA algorithm for the GPU is presented.
-The experimental study and performance results using cuPPA are described in Section IV.
-We present a review of related works in Section V. Finally, Section VI concludes with a summary and an outline of future directions.
+The rest of the paper is organized as follows: In Sect.
+2, background material is provided in terms of preliminary information, notations, an outline of the network generation problem, and two leading sequential algorithms.
+In Sect.
+3, our parallel cuPPA algorithm for the GPU is presented.
+In Sect.
+4, we present a multi-GPU algorithm called cuPPA-Hash.
+The experimental study and performance results using cuPPA are described in Sect.
+5. We present a review of related works in Sect.
+6. Finally, Sect.
+7 concludes with a summary and an outline of future directions.